 Official Definitions, Made Understandable

-Understand how adverse events and adverse device effects are defined across FDA, ICH E6, and ISO 14155—with direct links to the original sources and guidance.
+See how adverse events and adverse device effects are defined across FDA, ICH E6, and ISO 14155, with direct links to the original sources so you can check the wording yourself.

-Learn how adverse events can occur throughout a study—including screening and procedures—not just after a drug or device is administered.
+Learn how adverse events can show up throughout a study, including screening and procedures, not only after the drug or device is given.

 Built for Real-World Site Practice

-Designed for coordinators, investigators, and site staff who need practical clarity before tackling reporting timelines and responsibilities.
+For coordinators, investigators, and site staff who want practical clarity before taking on reporting timelines and responsibilities.

 Understand adverse events without the confusion.

-Adverse event definitions are one of the most misunderstood areas of clinical research.
-FDA regulations, ICH guidance, and ISO standards all use slightly different language—and that’s where uncertainty creeps in.
-This short, foundational session breaks adverse events down clearly and consistently across drug, biologic, and medical device trials in the United States.
-You’ll learn how adverse events are defined, what “untoward” really means in practice, and how to recognize adverse events whether they occur during screening, study procedures, or after exposure to the investigational product.
-Designed for real-world site practice, this session focuses on clarity—not memorization—so you can apply definitions confidently in documentation, reporting, and decision-making.
-If you’ve ever paused and thought, “Wait… is this actually an AE?”—this session is for you.
+Adverse event definitions trip up almost everyone new to research, and it's not your fault.
+FDA regulations, ICH guidance, and ISO 14155 all use slightly different language for the same idea, so it's no wonder people second-guess themselves.
+This short session breaks adverse events down clearly across drug, biologic, and medical device trials in the United States.
+You'll learn how adverse events are defined, what "untoward" means in practice, and how to recognize one whether it happens during screening, a study procedure, or after exposure to the investigational product.
+The goal is clarity you can use in real documentation and reporting, not definitions you memorize and forget.
+If you've ever paused and thought, "Wait, is this even an AE?" this session is for you.

 Want to keep building your safety reporting foundation?